hugaped/MBNMAtime/cran-comments.md

 ## R CMD check results

-This is a resubmission, having fixed errors arising from unicode characters in manual.
+This is a resubmission, having added rmarkdown to VignetteBuilder in DESCRIPTION to fix error from vignette on Solaris

 There were no ERRORs or WARNINGs.